 - 16.1.2 ESE Air Terminals shall be provided in proper quantity and location based on the system design under the Manufacturer's Standard.
 See Figure 3.5.1 and for Level 3 Systems.
-The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - 16.1.3 Conductors shall be securely fastened to roof or structure at intervals not exceeding 3' (1m) on center.

-- 16.1.4 The ESE Air Terminals shall be provided with a minimum of one path to ground.
+The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - 16.1.3 Conductors shall be securely fastened to roof or structure at intervals not exceeding 3' (1m) on center. - 16.1.4 The ESE Air Terminals shall be provided with a minimum of one path to ground.
 (See Section 17 for additional requirements) Cables shall maintain a horizontal or downward path to ground to avoid "U" and "V" (down and up) pockets.
 See Figure 16.1.4 - 16.1.5 No bend of a conductor shall form an included angle of less than 90 degrees or have a radius of bend less than 8 inches nor shall a conductor rise greater than 8".
 However Conductors may raise a rate of 3" per 12" of run.
 See Figure 16.1.3 and Figure 16.1.4

 - 16.1.6 In situations where multiple air terminals are required, air terminals shall be positioned so that they are no more than 150' (45m) from the outside edge of the building nor shall they be more than 300' (90m) apart.
-The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - 16.1.7 Down Conductors in situations where multiple ESE Air Terminals are required shall be installed in accordance with Section 17. - 16.1.8 Bonding connections shall be made to all rebar, reinforcing rod, structural steel etc. at the upper on lower extremities of the down conductor.
+The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - 16.1.7 Down Conductors in situations where multiple ESE Air Terminals are required shall be installed in accordance with Section 17. - 16.1.8 Bonding connections shall be made to all rebar, reinforcing rod, structural steel etc. at the upper on lower extremities of the down conductor.
 See Figure 16.18.